m-bock/purescript-transit/README.md

 ### The State Machine

 Think of a door that can be either open or closed.
 When it's open, you can close it.
 When it's closed, you can open it.
-That's it—no other actions make sense.
+That's it — no other actions make sense.
 You can't open a door that's already open, and you can't close a door that's already closed.
 This simple behavior is what we're modeling here.

 Before diving into the code, let's visualize our simple door state machine.
 This will help you understand the structure we're about to implement.